chesio/bc-security/README.md

 ### IP Blacklist

 BC Security maintains a list of IP addresses with limited access to the website.
-Currently, this list is only populated by [Login Security](#login-security) module.
+This list is automatically populated by [Login Security](#login-security) module, but manual addition of IP addresses is also possible.

 ### Notifications